MattHondrakis/TidyTuesday/12-20-22/Weather-Forecasts.md

     ## Multiple R-squared:  0.8137, Adjusted R-squared:  0.8121
     ## F-statistic: 487.1 on 4 and 446 DF,  p-value: < 2.2e-16

+Given the nature of this oscillating curve, it is quite easy to fit a polynomial model to fit the data.
+From the looks of it, this function appears to have 3 - 4 roots, and thus a 4 degree polynomial is fit.

 ``` r
 nycseries %>%
   mutate(pred = predict(lm_mod, .)) %>%